 I remember it clearly - we left our shoes by the door, and I was enthralled by the silence.
 It was the first time I was forced to listen to my own thoughts and I quickly became very overwhelmed.
 Then the teacher began speaking.
 Knowing that we were probably all falling victims to our minds, she told us simply to ‘let it go’.

 I felt like she was talking directly to me.
 As though she knew I was exhausted.
 As we moved through the postures, I found that I struggled mostly with my balance.
 However, as I continued going to class it became clear that the imbalance came from deeper within.
 Yoga became my coping strategy, the mechanism which moved my life forward, and soon thereafter my attitude began to change.
 My reaction to things around me become less averse and slowly bad decisions became less frequent.
 Instead of swearing when I fell down, I smiled.

 I Laughed more, began to heal, and really tried to connect with everyone around me.
 I let go of any negatives in my life in the process.
 I started listening to myself more, and followed my longing to travel, in the pursuit of more answers.
 It was only fitting that my love of travel led me to a kinder love for myself, and to the love of my life, which led me to India to study yoga, and saw me finally settle in London.

 Fast forward to now, and though it hasn’t been easy to get here, I am proud to say that I followed through on what I only thought would remain a dream of mine.
-I am a full-time yoga teacher in London, Head of Yoga at a boutique studio called Core Collective and I lead several successful retreats around the world every year.
+I am a full-time yoga teacher in London, and I lead several successful retreats around the world every year.
 I am still humbled every time I see familiar faces in class, and overjoyed when someone tells me I am their favourite teacher.
 I am forever committed to learning more about myself through my practice and grateful to pass the knowledge on.

 If you too are looking for answers, but don’t know where to start - grab a mat.